Reel Eats: Spirited Away [Sold Out] [Encore!]

-OMSI After Dark: Oceans
+OMSI After Dark: Cards & Consoles

 Shoot off water rockets, concoct chemical creations, and explore the wonders of OMSI with no kids in sight!
 Enjoy a glass of wine while learning about robots, tornados, or fossils.
 Talk to a brewer about the science behind beer, or sample products from local artisans.

 All that and more with OMSI After Dark, a night at the museum for the 21-and-over crowd filled with food, drink, and science fun!